codefresh-io/docs.codefresh.io/_docs/promotions/promotion-policy.md

   * Action: Configured for `pp-demo` as `commit`
   * Post-Action:
     Not configured for `pp-demo`
-    The Promotion Policy with the next highest priority that defines a Post-Action is `pp-notify`, as `send-slack-success-fail`.
+    The Promotion Policy with the next highest priority that defines a Post-Action is `pp-notify`, as `send-slack-success-fail`

-**Summary**:
+##### Summary
 The promotion policy `pp-demo` has the highest priority (20), so its Pre-Action (`send-slack-alert`) and Action (`commit`) are applied.
-The Post-Action comes from `pp-notify`, the Policy with the next highest priority that defines a post-action.
+The Post-Action comes from `pp-notify`, the Policy with the next highest priority that defines a Post-Action.

-Requirement: Promote product `demo` .
-Promotion Policies that apply: pp-pre-prod which has the target environment defined by type as , and pp-demo which has demo as the target product
-How does it work?
-When there are no specific selectors and more than one Policy matches  the same Product in this case, the Priority determines which Policy is  factor.
-* Promotion Policy pp-demo has the highest priority
-* Pre-Action Workflow and Post-Action Workflows are applied from : send-slack-alert and commit
-* Post-Action: Applied from pp-notify which is the Promotion Policy with the next highest priority that defines a Post-Action.

-with the Same Selector
-Scenario: Applying the Highest Priority Promotion Policy
-Selectors: No specific selector; policies applied based on priority.

-Promotion Policies:

-pp-demo (priority 1): Pre-action - send-slack-alert-1, Action - commit
-pp-notify (priority 100): Pre-action - send-slack-alert-2, Post-action - send-slack-alert
-pp-pre-notify (priority 200): Pre-action - send-slack-alert-3
-Result:

-Pre-action: send-slack-alert-1 (highest priority from pp-demo)
-Action: commit (from pp-demo)
-Post-action: send-slack-alert (from pp-notify)

-Scenarios with Different Selectors
-Scenario: Applying Policies Based on Environment Type and Product
-Selectors:

-ENV_TYPE=non-prod
-ENV_TYPE=prod
-PRODUCT=demo
-Promotion Policies:

-pp-pre-prod (priority 0): Action - commit (selector: ENV_TYPE=non-prod)
-pp-prod (priority 0): Pre-action - pr (selector: ENV_TYPE=prod)
-pp-demo-product (priority 300): Pre-action - notify, Action - commit, Post-action - validate-deployment (selector: PRODUCT=demo)
-Example: Promoting demo to non-prod
-Matched Policies:

-pp-pre-prod: Matches ENV_TYPE=non-prod
-pp-demo-product: Matches PRODUCT=demo
-Result:

-Pre-action: notify (from pp-demo-product)
-Action: commit (from pp-pre-prod)
-Post-action: validate-deployment (from pp-demo-product)
-Explanation: For promoting demo to non-prod, both pp-pre-prod and pp-demo-product match.
-The pre-action and post-action come from pp-demo-product due to its higher priority (300), while the action comes from pp-pre-prod as it matches the environment type.

-Example: Promoting demo to prod
-Matched Policies:

-pp-prod: Matches ENV_TYPE=prod
-pp-demo-product: Matches PRODUCT=demo
-Result:

-Pre-action: notify (from pp-demo-product)
-Action: pr (from pp-prod)
-Post-action: validate-deployment (from pp-demo-product)
-Explanation: For promoting demo to prod, both pp-prod and pp-demo-product match.
-The pre-action and post-action come from pp-demo-product due to its higher priority (300), while the action comes from pp-prod as it matches the environment type.

-Summary
-Same Selector Scenario: The highest priority policy's pre-action and action are applied, while the post-action comes from the next highest priority policy with a defined post-action.
-Different Selector Scenario: Actions are selected based on the environment type or product, with higher priority policies taking precedence for overlapping selectors.
-These scenarios help users understand how promotion policies are selected and applied based on configured selectors and priorities in Codefresh.

 ## Define priority for Promotion Policies
-Define which Promotion Policy is applied to the Product/Environment when there is more than one Promotion Policy that matches the same Product or Environment combination.
+Define the priority for a Promotion Policy which determines when and how it is applied to the Product/Environment when there is more than one Promotion Policy that matches the same Product or Environment combination.

 ##### Before you begin
 * If required, first [Match Promotion Policy to Products and Environments](#match-promotion-policy-to-products-and-environments)